About University of Melbourne

 To successfully secure this role you will be able to demonstrate:

-- A PhD in industrial engineering, or a closely related discipline
+- PhD in Engineering or a relevant discipline using experimental methods

-- A record of high-quality research as evidenced by publications in tier one journals
+- A track record of quality research as evidenced by research publications in leading conferences and journals commensurate with opportunity

-- Excellent written and verbal communication skills, demonstrated by presentation of research results at conferences, internal forums and published papers
+- Excellent written and verbal communication skills, demonstrated by presentation of research results at conferences, internal forums and through manuscript submissions.

-In addition, it would be desirable if you were also experienced in dynamic material flow analysis, life cycle assessment, discrete event simulation.
+In addition, it would be desirable if you were capable of also demonstrating experience in:

 What we offer you